Tvalc/GCA/docs/Story/chapters/Ch2.md

   - Introduces concept of "FURY" - emotion-based currency collected from battles
   - Hints at being a data courier whose memory was wiped
   - **Convergence Point**: Shows how Glitch Stick can tap into real-world communication systems
+  - As Glitch's holographic form stabilizes, he momentarily displays cosmic symbols and fragments of distant galaxies.
+The party senses that Glitch is more than just a data courier—there's a deeper, cosmic connection at play, though Glitch himself seems unaware of the full truth.

 ## Surface World Storyline (Tony & Bailey)